intel/scikit-learn-intelex/doc/index.rst

 In the example above, it can be seen that model is divided into training and prediction.
 This gives flexibility when writing custom grid searches and custom functions that modify model behavior or use it as a parameter.
-Daal4py also allows for direct usage of NumPy arrays and Pandas DataFrames instead of DAAL's NumericTables, which allow for better integration with the Pandas/NumPy/SciPy stack.
+Daal4py also allows for direct usage of NumPy arrays and Pandas DataFrames instead of oneDAL's NumericTables, which allow for better integration with the Pandas/NumPy/SciPy stack.

 Daal4py machine learning algorithms are constructed with a rich set of parameters.
 Assuming we want to find the initial set of centroids for kmeans,